yjloong/optfunc2/README.md

 2. Function with @optfunc_default has @optfunc implicitly.
 3. Not support two type of variadic arguments.

-### ChangeLog
-### 0.2.2 (2025-2-16)
-1. Support single argument in bool type.
-2. Don't need user to pass globals() in cmdline_start().
-3. Support pytest to run test.
-4. Support omitting called function name who is default.
-5. pyproject.toml format change for poetry version 2.1.0.
-6. Support types.UnionType in function arguments.

-#### 0.2.1 (2025-2-14)
-1. Fix installing dependencies automatically.
-2. Add function 'called_directly' used to check if the function is called as entry point.
-   This function can be used in function development.

-#### 0.1.2 (2023-05-06)
-1. Add support for default called functions.
-2. Fix README.md.
-3. Add ChangeLog in README.md.

 ### Code example1 -- calculator
 ``` python
 from optfunc2 import cmdline, cmdline_default, cmdline_start